gzigzigzeo/ll_ssd1306/README.md

 # Motivation

 I wanted to have library as tiny as possible to work with SSD1306 in my project.
-I also wanted to figure out for myself how this chip works and how in details.
+I also wanted to figure out for myself how this chip works and in details.

 There is an excellent library [u8g2](https://github.com/olikraus/u8g2) which supports lots if not all OLED monochrome displays.
 It also capable of drawing, displaying text, glyps, etc. The point is that in my project I use just one, specific OLED module, for debugging purposes mostly.
 I do not want any size or speed overhead from the universal library.